bennkeel/bennkeel.github.io/_dataprojects/2023-05-13-PhilaFire.md

 * R MatchIt and tidyverse packages for propensity matching
 * Expert interviewing and user interview scripting for qualitative research
 * Adobe Illustrator for data visualization refinement, Photoshop for photo retouching
-* Figma for app design
-* HTML, CSS, Javascript, and Leaflet for app implementation
-* Mapbox Studio for map tile styling
-* Google Cloud Services for vector tile creation and hosting